GiannisHaralabopoulos/HateSpeech/README.md

 The supported dataset was created by Antonios Alvanos for his M.Sc Project.

-**Please cite the aforementioned papers, if you find the lexicon useful for your research.**
+**Please cite the aforementioned papers, if you find the dataset useful for your research.**

 ## **Header description**